Season’s Greetings from the KE team. Click here for our festive opening hours.

 What's it like to walk in Portugal's Algarve?

 The southwest Algarve is a picturesque region of Portugal where the dramatic cliffs meet the wild and powerful Atlantic Ocean.
-Walking in this region takes you on trails that explore secluded beaches, windswept headlands, scenic paths, traditional white-washed Portuguese villages, rolling hills and panoramic ocean views.
+Walking in Portugal takes you on trails that explore secluded beaches, windswept headlands, scenic paths, traditional white-washed Portuguese villages, rolling hills and panoramic ocean views.
 The Atlantic’s wild nature shapes the landscape and offers a sense of wildness and isolation, perfect for those seeking to experience nature in its most raw, elemental form.

 Tav from the KE office, joined KE’s Timeless Trails of Portugal’s Algarve walking holiday at the beginning of October and although having visited the Algarve many times before, had never discovered the hidden gem of the peaceful and wild southwest.